unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 * Second filter: allows the user to filter between 23 industries.
 In the case above, all industries have been selected.
 * Third filter: allows the user to filter by industry groups (farm, government and government enterprise, and private nonfarm).
 In the above case, all groups have been selected.

 The below figure shows the output when **farm** is selected as the **[industry_type]** from the third filter.
-We can see that the total employee compensation for farming can fluctuates quite often.
+We can see that the total employee compensation for farming fluctuates quite often.
 There does not seem to be a single pattern that repeats year over year, such as low amount of work in the winter (leading to low figures) and a high amount of work in the fall
 (leading to high figures).
 Rather, we can see that the farming industry is very sensitive to extraneous factors (such as weather), which can plunge or skyrocket the industry's overall numbers in any given year.